raphamoral/beatifulsoap_df_and_dash/README.md

-There is a list in pipfile and pipfile.lock to install packages , frameworks or libraries, but its here too [packages] dash = "*" xmltojson = "*"
+There is a list in pipfile and pipfile.lock to install packages , frameworks or libraries, but its here too.
+[packages]
+dash = "*"
+xmltojson = "*"